 And they’re doing it in the segments UK drivers search the most - electric hatchbacks, electric SUVs, and plug-in hybrid SUVs.

-Chinese Cars to Watch in 2026
+Chinese car models to watch in 2026

 Looking ahead over the next 12 months, there are a few new arrivals and upcoming models we’re watching closely — the ones we expect UK drivers to be searching for (and talking about) a lot more.